geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 When you generate the outer, sorry, outer range.
 You unroll outer range.
 That's that was called expand.
 I was so confused.

 ##### **Geohot** [[00:50:53](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3053)]
 Oh, yeah.
 I mean, the outer range stuff is super broken.
 We have to basically get call to work.
 So there's two aspects of call.
 There's the call replaces kernel and custom kernel.
 And then eventually we're going to be left with chains of calls.
 And these chains of calls can use tiny graph rewrite rules to create GPU command buffers.
 This also gets to like the, have the correct way to web GPU export and stuff.
 But here's the other side of call, which is another thing I want to work on this sprint.
 To get call to work with derivatives.
 And to get like basically to replace reduce with scan.
-Because we have reduced right now and reduce has this UOP add.
+Because we have reduced right now and reduce has this UOp add.
 But you should be able to do a reduce with any arbitrary function.

 ##### **Geohot** [[00:51:46](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=3106)]
 So yeah, replace reduce with a scan.
 Yeah.
 Yeah.